sloothword/bot-chassis/README.md

 - Automatic binding of your applications user model to the telegram user.
-- Out-of-the-box persistent data storage (matched to user and chat_id)
+- Out-of-the-box persistent data storage per conversation (linked to user and chat) or message (for callbak_queries)
 - Support for conversations (chain of messages)